 - DomainKeys Identified Mail (DKIM)

-We can start by checking what the current hostname is:
+Start by checking what the current hostname is:

-On my Cloud Server, the output is:
+On the example Cloud Server, the output is:

-I need to change the hostname to match the domain:
+Change the hostname to match the domain:

 sudo nano /etc/hostname